Ex-P&O Ferries chef sues for unfair dismissal

 - Published

-A former P&O Ferries chef is suing the company and its chief executive for unfair dismissal, alleged racial discrimination and harassment.
+A former P&O Ferries chef is suing the company and its chief executive, claiming unfair dismissal, racial discrimination and harassment.

 John Lansdown is the only seafarer to take legal action after 800 staff were sacked without notice last month.